jjpinto/BlazorAzureStaticWebApp/README.md

 * **API**: A C# Azure Functions API, which the Blazor application will call
 * **Shared**: A C# class library with a shared data model between the Blazor and Functions application

-## Deploy to Azure Static Web Apps

-This application can be deployed to [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps), to learn how, check out [our quickstart guide](https://aka.ms/blazor-swa/quickstart).